eworm-de/routeros-scripts/doc/mod/notification-matrix.md

 There's nothing special to do.
 Every script or function sending a notification will now send it to your Matrix account.

+But of course you can send notifications directly or use a function in your own scripts.
+Give it a try:

+    $SendMatrix "Subject..."
+"Body..."

+Alternatively this sends a notification with all available and configured
+methods:

+    $SendNotification "Subject..."
+"Body..."

 See also
 --------